Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 It includes the following properties:

-* **composite** - Whether this container should act as a composite variable or not.
-Default value is `false`.
-See below for a detailed description of what this property does.
 * **sortOrder** - The sorting position for when using multiple variable sections.
 Default value is `1`.

 A var container may have the following references: